wp-plugins/email-list/readme.txt

 = Can I put email marketing list on any post or page? = You can put forms on you website to subscribe users to your email marketing list.

+= Can I change the smtp through the email list plugin? = You can't change the smtp through the email list plugin.
+The plugin uses same smtp as wp_mail.

 == Screenshots ==